 5.4.3 RBS undertakes to explain all material terms of the Insurance Policies to the Client, including but not limited to exclusions, restrictions, premium payable and period of cover.

 5.4.4 RBS will timeously provide to the Client the original of the Insurance Policies evidencing that the insurance cover is in place.
 RBS will maintain a copy of the Insurance Policies for as long as it is authorised by law to do so.

-5.4.5 The Client acknowledges that it is responsible for ensuring that it maintain all original Insurance Policies and related documents.
+5.4.5 The Client acknowledges that it is responsible for ensuring that it maintains all original Insurance Policies and related documents.

 6. Payment of premiums and fees

-6.1 The Client is responsible for ensuring that premiums and fees (in terms of clause 9 below) are paid timeously upon presentation of a tax invoice.
+6.1 The Client is responsible for ensuring that premiums and fees are paid timeously upon presentation of a tax invoice.

 6.3 The Client acknowledges that only full premium payments can be transferred to the Insurers and acknowledges that RBS cannot extend credit terms on behalf of the Insurers to the Client.